Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Robustness ### {#CPS-robustness}

 Most [=DRM systems=] define rules that govern how they can be implemented.
-These rules can define different <dfn>robustness levels</dfn>. [=Robustness levels=] are typically used to differentiate implementations that offer different levels of resistance to attacks.
+These rules can define different <dfn>robustness levels</dfn>. [=Robustness levels=] are typically used to differentiate implementations based on their resistance to attacks.
 The set of [=robustness levels=], their names and the constraints that apply to each are all specific to each [=DRM system=].

 <div class="example">